Chemicals and Glass 1800AD – 1900AD

 A chemical works was founded by Robert Wilson at Urlay Nook near Egglescliffe in 1833 to produce sulphuric acid and fertilisers.
 It was Teesside’s first great chemical works.
 Teesside did not, however, take over from Tyneside until the 1860s and 1870s.
 In 1859 huge rock salt deposits were discovered at Middlesbrough by Bolckow and Vaughan while boring for water at a depth of 1,206 feet.

 The following year William James established an alkali company at Cargo Fleet and in 1869 Samuel Sadler set up a works nearby.
 Sadler’s works produced synthetic aniline and alzarine dyes and distilled tar.
 A new method of making alkali called the Solvay process, introduced in 1872, made the Tyneside industry uneconomic but was a boon for Teesside.
 Further salt deposits discovered at Port Clarence by Bell Brothers in 1874 also boosted Teesside production.

 A number of salt works were established at Haverton Hill near Billingham in 1882 by Bell Brothers of Port Clarence which became the first firm to begin large scale salt production on Teesside.
 Salt workers were brought in from Cheshire and housed at Haverton Hill.

-The salt-making interests of Bell Brothers were bought by Brunner Mond & Co of Cheshire in 1890 which became the giant of Teesside chemical-making in the late 19th and early 20th Centuries.
+The salt-making interests of Bell Brothers were bought by Brunner Mond & Co of Cheshire in 1890 which became the giant of Teesside chemical-making in the late nineteenth and early twentieth centuries.
 Meanwhile rationalization of chemical firms in 1891 left only four works on Tyneside.

 Billingham chemical works